-OVERVIEW: MyChart is an internet-based service that allows UW Health patients, Unity members or other authorized users to access certain personal medical information and clinic services, and health insurance information online.
-MyChart is available through a secure internet connection at www.uwhealthmychart.org or www.unitymychart.com.
-This is a voluntary service, offered as a convenience and courtesy by UW Health to patients and Unity to members.
+OVERVIEW: MyChart is an internet-based service that allows UW Health patients, participating health plan users or other authorized users to access certain personal medical information and clinic services, and health insurance information online.
+MyChart is available through a secure internet connection.
+This is a voluntary service, offered as a convenience and courtesy.
+MyChart does not provide access to your entire medical record.

 ELIGIBILITY: You may request an account if you are age 18 or older.

 DEACTIVATION: Participation in MyChart is voluntary.
-Users may request deactivation of an account by contacting UW Health Customer Service or Unity Customer Service.
-UW Health and Unity reserve the right to deactivate or prevent a userís access to any or all MyChart features at any time for any reason.
+Users may request deactivation of an account by contacting the MyChart patient helpdesk at (877) 768-0732.
+We reserve the right to deactivate or prevent a userís access to any or all MyChart features at any time for any reason.

 PROTECTING LOGIN INFORMATION: Users will receive an activation code when they request a MyChart account.
 The code may be given to the user in person or mailed to the address on file.
 The activation code is used to gain first-time access, at which time a permanent ID and password are created by the user.
-It is extremely important that users keep the activation code, ID, and password confidential.
+It is extremely important that users keep the activation code, ID, and password confidential, and must not share it with anyone.
 Anyone with access to this information will be able to access the userís MyChart account.

 NON-EMERGENCY ONLY: MyChart services should never be used for emergencies or urgent needs.
 Users experiencing a life threatening emergency should call 911.
 Users with urgent needs should call their primary care clinic for assistance.